-At times of loss, our clergy are available to members of our congregational family.
+At times of loss, our clergy is available to members of our congregational family.
 Please feel free to call on our clergy for questions or support at such times.
-They will respond with sensitivity and compassion, and will provide you with the information you need to guide you through this process.
+They will respond with sensitivity and compassion and will provide you with the information you need to guide you through this process.

 Rabbi Tucker can be reached at (847) 256-1213 x12.